 my evolving work

 Folks know me best as a coach - since 2004.
-And, a coach trainer - since 2010.
+And, as a coach trainer - since 2010.
 Through coaching and coach training I’ve worked with hundreds of (primarily) BIPOC social justice activists.
 I’ve learned a hell of a lot partnering with them.

 These days I’m pondering this field called “coaching;” even while still working as a coach.